Lecce European Film Festival: 2021

 The 22rd edition of the festival took place on 6–13 November 2021.

 2022

 The 23rd edition of the festival took place on 12–19 November 2022.
 The jury, presided by Pascal Diot, included Klaus Eder, Andriy Khalpakhchi, Marie-Pierre Vallé and Enrico Vannucci.

 2023

 The 24th edition of the festival took place on 11–18 November 2023.
 It was opened by Michael Winterbottom's Shoshana and wrapped with La chimera by Alice Rohrwacher.

+2024

+The 25th edition of the festival took place on 9-16 November, 2024.
+Peter Hoogendoorn's Three Days of Fish took the main prize.

+2025

+The 26th edition of the festival ran from 15 to 22 November, 2025.
+The Grand Prix was awarded to White Snail by Elsa Kremser and Levin Peter; Special Jury Prize — The Pupil by Karin Junger.

+2026

+The 27th edition of the festival is scheduled at 7-14 November, 2026.